 Being stuck in a country with no access to money is no fun for anyone.
 Travel insurance can cover your lost cash, so you don't have to call home and rely on your family to bail you out.

 Paying corrupt policemen when we're caught for allegedly “speeding” may only cost us a few extra dollars to continue with our trip, but what happens if you find yourself in an accident, and it wasn't your fault?

-If you forget to buy insurance before your trip, you can find companies which will insure you while you’re already on the road.
+If you forget to buy insurance before your trip, you can find companies that will insure you while you're already on the road.